B.A. Middlebury College (2011)

 M.Phil.
 Yale University (2014)

-I am a fifth-year PhD candidate at FES working with Professor Michelle L. Bell.
+I am a recent PhD graduate (May 2016) from FES advised by Professor Michelle L. Bell.
 My primary research interest is Environmental Health.
 More specifically, I am interested in the potential impacts of air pollution and climate change on human health.
 My dissertation research is on present-day and future air pollution from wildfires, its health effect, and the resulting environmental justice issues.

 I was a teaching fellow for a few statistics courses at both undergraduate and graduate levels.
 In my spare time I work at the Yale Statistical Laboratory as a statistical consultant and instructor.
 My current and past courses include GIS workshops, introduction to R, intermediate R, Advanced Excel, and introduction to SAS.
 I am also a graduate affiliate at Davenport College at Yale, which involves adivising undergraduate students interested in applying to graduate schools.